 According to the Bureau of Economic Analysis, in April 2020, the monthly U.S. personal saving rate (that’s the percentage of people’s income left over after taxes and spending) shot up to a record 32.2 percent (it’s usually around 6-8 percent).
 In February 2021, the saving rate was still high, at 13.6 percent.7According to Bloomberg, Americans saved a total of $1.7 trillion from the beginning of the pandemic through January 2021 (and that’s not including the third stimulus check).8

 However, spending too much now could be harmful in the long run.
 Why not try to keep your good money habits going and stick with your savings plans?

 Plan for some controlled splurging: set yourself spending limits or allocate a “revenge budget.”
-If your friends are going all out – and showing it off on social media – resist trying to keep up with the Joneses.
+If your friends are going all out--and posting it on social media--resist trying to keep up with the Joneses.
 Just as in normal times, find cheaper alternatives.
-Remember those times in the past year when you said how much more you would appreciate the small things in life “when this is all over?”
-Do you really need a five-star vacation in Aruba to make you happy?
+Remember those times in the past two years when you said how much more you would appreciate the small things in life “when this is all over?”

 Finally, think about upping your retirement funding.
 If you’re 50 or older, you’re eligible to make catchup contributions to your 401(k) or similar retirement plan.
-In 2021, you can contribute an additional $6500 per year in catchup contributions.
-And if you are farther away from retirement age, try playing with retirement calculators to see how much you should be saving.
-(Try this one from New York Life) If you boost your savings now, you may not need to save as much the closer you get to retirement age!
+And if you are farther away from retirement age, try playing with retirement calculators to see how much you should be saving (try this one from New York Life).
+If you boost your savings now, you may not need to save as much the closer you get to retirement age.

 1 How Has the Pandemic Impacted U.S. Savings Rates?
 Gailey, Alex.
 10 March, 2021.
 Accessed 16 April, 2021. https://time.com/nextadvisor/banking/savings/us-saving-rate-soaring/